Morpheus3000/Morpheus3000.github.io/index.md

 ## Partha's piece of the Internet

 I am currently pursuing a PhD at the Computer Vision Lab, under the Informatics Institute of the University of Amsterdam.
 I am supervised by [Prof. dr. Theo Gevers](https://staff.fnwi.uva.nl/th.gevers/) and [dr. Sezer Karaoglu](http://staff.science.uva.nl/~sezerk).
 My research interests are in physics based image understanding, using deep learning & traditional approaches.
-Specifically, tasks like image formation, light estimation and colour correction, etc. I am interested in levying these approaches to build efficient & stable AR/VR/Mixed Reality systems.
+Specifically, tasks like image formation, light [expand]estimation and colour correction, etc. I am interested in levying these approaches to build efficient & stable AR/VR/Mixed Reality systems.
+[/expand]

 ### News